jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * Survey a set of cases to identify common factors in these confounded expectations.
 * Explore remediations which foster user privacy, security and provider diversity in the face of these changes.

  A total of 21 position papers were received, listed in {{positionpapers}}.
+On site or remote were 30 participants, listed in {{participants}}.

 # Workshop Agenda